Last Updated: September 2021

 Wildflower Bread Company originally gave me Panera vibes, but it’s so much yummier.
 I actually ended up eating lunch here twice.
 They have other locations in Arizona, but they’re not a huge chain, which I usually try to avoid when I’m traveling.
 Their outdoor seating overlooks red rocks and Uptown Sedona.
 Right next to the Hyatt Resort area, there are little shops in the area, too.
 Try their Strawberry Spinach Salad or Buffalo Chicken Sandwich.

-This Mexican-Southwestern restaurant is located right on property at Arabella.
+This Mexican-Southwestern restaurant is conveniently located in Uptown.
 You’ll almost always see a crowd of people waiting at the door of Elote Cafe, but it’s because the place is worth it.
 Try out the Pork Cheeks, Chicken Enchiladas, Halibut, and one of their handcrafted cocktails.

 **Oaxaca Restaurant: I was told by an Uber driver that I should go to Oaxaca instead of Mariposa and all I can say is that I’m glad I didn’t listen to him.
 But I did give Oaxaca a shot one night with a friend in town and it was pretty mediocre for a Mexican restaurant.
 Like, no music and pretty average margaritas.
 Maybe the Uber driver had hyped it up too much for me, but I would try somewhere else for Mexican next time.